book cover

 Notes

-For a richer syrup use the 2:1 ratio.
+For a more decadent syrup, use the 2:1 ratio.ย

-The syrup will last 3 weeks stored in the refrigerator.
+The syrup will last three weeks and be stored in the refrigerator.

 Nutrition